he Grand Turk Margaritaville, Jimmy Buffett's trademark dining establishment, is the main restaurant at the Carnival Cruise Center on Grand Turk.

 For information on other island eateries, see Grand Turk Restaurants.

 The legal age for consumption of alcohol in the Turks and Caicos is 18.
-Alcohol may not be purchased in shops on Sunday, yet may bought and consumed in restaurants.
+Alcohol may not be purchased in shops on Sunday, yet may be bought and consumed in restaurants.

 Grand Turk offers quite a few interesting sights and attractions both inside the Cruise Center and elsewhere on the island.